-SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe (1) Past, present and future role of hydropower cor nsiderations 1.1 Regional proposals in Table A1.1 are applicable also at the Country level.
-(2) Hydrology, integrated water resources management and cli mate change consider ations 2.1 Regional proposals in Table A1.1 are applicable also at the Country level.
+SN Brief description of proposed Action Assumed Anticipated timeframe (A) Post and a life to the last and a life to implementing agent umeirame (1) Past, present and future role of hydropower cor isiderations 1 1.1 1.1 Regional proposals in Table A1.1 are applicable also at the Country level.
+(2) Hydrology, integrated water resources management and climate change considerations 2.1 Regional proposals in Table A1.1 are applicable also at the Country level.
 (3) Environment considerations 3.1 Assess potential transboundary impacts Governments, regulators Before main design 3.2 Implement and use in practice transposed legislation for SEA and EIA Governments, regulators ASAP (4) Regulatory and institutional framework cor siderations 4.1 Adopt and/or update strategic documents: Energy Strategy, Action Plan for implementation of Energy Strategy and NREAP Government, MRE ASAP 4.2 Diligently develop and apply the PPP process and any other alternative approaches Government, MRE When applicable 4.3 Ensure equal level playing ground for private sector investors and incumbent companies (EPS) MRE Permanent activity (5) Transboundary considerations 5.1 Regional proposals in Table A1.1 are applicable also at the Country level.
-P (6) Grid connections considerations 5 1 6.1 Completion of the development projects for upgrading of existing 220kV OHL Bajina Bašta - Kraljevo, Kraljevo - Kragujevac and Kraljevo - Kruševac to 400kV, as well as construction of the Transbalkan corridor, primarily upgrading of existing OHL Obrenovac - Bajina Bašta from 220 kV to 400 kV and construction of new 400kV OHL Bajina Bašta (SER) - Višegrad (BiH) - Pljevlja (MNE).
-EMS As planned 6.2 Approve TYNDP by the Regulator (AERS) and maintain regular update of planning framework AERS, EMS ASAP (7) Inventory of planned hydropower plant projects 7.1 Assure implementation of the relevant environmental acquis (i.e. EIA, SEA, WFD, Floods Directive, nature protection) and international agreements (i.e. Espoo Convention) Governments, Line ministries ASAP 7.2 Reaching Interstate and intercompany agreements is crucial for the development of a significant portion of Drina and tributaries projects Governments, Line ministries 7.3 Support Serbian government and EPS in execution of overdue HPP rehabilitation projects.
-DG NEAR, ECS, IFIs ASAP (8) Identification of potential sustainable hydrop ower projects 8.1 Regional proposals in Table A1.1 are applicable also at the Country level.
+(6) Grid connections considerations S 6.1 Completion of the development projects for upgrading of existing 220kV OHL Bajina Bašta - Kraljevo, Kraljevo - Kragujevac and Kraljevo - Kruševac to 400kV, as well as construction of the Transbalkan corridor, primarily upgrading of existing OHL Obrenovac - Bajina Bašta from 220 kV to 400 kV and construction of new 400kV OHL Bajina Bašta (SER) - Višegrad (BiH) - Pljevlja (MNE).
+EMS As planned 6.2 Approve TYNDP by the Regulator (AERS) and maintain regular update of planning framework AERS, EMS (7) Inventory of planned hydropower plant projects 7.1 Assure implementation of the relevant environmental acquis (i.e. EIA, SEA, WFD, Floods Directive, nature protection) and international agreements (i.e. Espoo Convention) Governments, Line ministries ASAP

+SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe 7.2 Reaching Interstate and intercompany agreements is crucial for the development of a significant portion of Drina and tributaries projects as well as for the management of water resources Govemments, Line ministries Mid term 7.3 Support Serbian government and EPS in execution of overdue HPP rehabilitation projects.
+DG NEAR, ECS, IFIs ASAP (8) Identification of potential sustainable hydrop ow er projects 8.1 Regional proposals in Table A1.1 are applicable also at the Country level.